karlholme/fundamental-java/README.md

     1. Select Maven 3.6.0.
 (Binary zip)
     1. Follow installation instructions on download page

-IntelliJ
+## IntelliJ
 Check if IntelliJ is installed:

-Press Start
+- Press Start
-All programs
+- All programs
-Check if you have a Jetbrains folder containing a IntelliJ IDEA 1. .1. version If not, install IntelliJ:
+- Check if you have a Jetbrains folder containing a IntelliJ IDEA 1. .1. version
+- If not, install IntelliJ:

-Download Intellij Ultimate Edition
+1. Download Intellij Ultimate Edition
-Follow installation instructions
+2. Follow installation instructions
-Use cuso licence server
+3. Use cuso licence server
-When you first start Intellij, it will ask you for a licence Click "Use licence server"
+4. When you first start Intellij, it will ask you for a licence
+5. Click "Use licence server"
-In the server address field, paste the address http://cuso.edb.se/licenseserver Click OK (don't click "discover server")
+6. In the server address field, paste the address http://cuso.edb.se/licenseserver
+7. Click OK (don't click "discover server")
-Setup IntelliJ
+8. Setup IntelliJ
-Windows tweak
+9. Windows tweak
-IntelliJ will save its internal stuff in a directory called somthing like .IntelliJIdea2018.3.
+10. IntelliJ will save its internal stuff in a directory called somthing like .IntelliJIdea2018.3.
 By default it will reside in your home directory but again it will be subject to the malware scanned.
-Do you want to avoid that do as follows.
+Do you want to avoid that do as
+  follows:

-Move the .IntelliJIdea2018.3 or similar named directory from your home directory (In windows something like C:\Users\E606194) to C:\Devstuff
+- Move the .IntelliJIdea2018.3 or similar named directory from your home directory (In windows something like C:\Users
+\E606194) to C:\Devstuff
-Open the file idea.properties in the directory called similar to C:\Program Files\JetBrains\IntelliJ IDEA 2018.3.2\bin in your editor.
+- Open the file idea.properties in the directory called similar to C:\Program Files\JetBrains\IntelliJ IDEA 2018.3.2
+\bin in your editor.
-Find the string idea.config.path and uncomment the line.
+- Find the string idea.config.path and uncomment the line.
-Replace the path with the /Devstuff/.IntelliJIdea2018.3/config (or similar named directory) Find the string idea.system.path and uncomment the line.
+- Replace the path with the /Devstuff/.IntelliJIdea2018.3/config (or similar named directory)
+- Find the string idea.system.path and uncomment the line.
-Replace the path with the /Devstuff/.IntelliJIdea2018.3/system (or similar named directory) Save the idea.properties file.
+- Replace the path with the /Devstuff/.IntelliJIdea2018.3/system (or similar named directory)
+- Save the idea.properties file.
-Minimal setup
+- Minimal setup
-Open IntelliJ
+- Open IntelliJ
-Select File->Settings->Build, Execution, Deployment-> Build Tools->Maven
+- Select File->Settings->Build, Execution, Deployment-> Build Tools->Maven
-Next to the field "User settings file", check the box "override" and write: "C:\DevStuff\tools\maven-repo\settings.xml" (without quotes)
+- Next to the field "User settings file", check the box "override" and write: "C:\DevStuff\tools\maven-repo\settings .xml" (without quotes)
-Next to the field "Local repository", check the box "override" and write: "C:\DevStuff\tools\maven_repo\repository" (without quotes)
+- Next to the field "Local repository", check the box "override" and write: "C:\DevStuff\tools\maven_repo\repository " (without quotes)
-Click Apply
+- Click Apply
-Click OK
+- Click OK

 #### Ladda ned koden
- 1. Gå till: http://cuso.edb.se/stash/users/e605363/repos/fundamental-java/browse (om du inte redan är där)
+ 1. Gå till: https://cusobitbucket.evry.com/users/e605363/repos/fundamental-java/browse (om du inte redan är här)
  2. Clona git länken för repot genom att trycka på "ladda ned"-ikonen under din profilbild längst upp till vänster.
  3. Öppna din favoritteminal, navigera till en lämplig mapp, förslagsvis under "C:/DevStuff", och skriv kommandot: